 So you need to go to every profile page and article about the visual artist and fact-correct them to ensure the information they contain confirms with the information you provided on the Entity Home.

-As a rule of thumb, you need an average of 20 consistent corroborative sources.
+Data in the Kalicube Pro platform indicates that you need an average of 20 consistent corroborative sources.
 The exact number depends on the authority of those sources.
 With a Wikipedia or Wikidata page, you may only need half a dozen (or less).
-Without either of those, 30 relevant and authoritative sources usually does the trick, even for non-notable visual artist.
+Without either of those, 30 relevant and authoritative sources usually does the trick, even for non-notable people.